MS24/1: Pure Protection Market Study

 11/10/2024

-We have published a proposed Terms of Reference (ToR) for a market study into the distribution of pure protection products to retail consumers.
+We have launched a market study into the distribution of pure protection products to retail consumers.

 Introduction

-Pure protection products are designed to help an individual and/or their dependents with existing financial commitments or lifestyle adaptations if the policyholder dies or becomes incapacitated, injured or infirm.
-They include term assurance, critical illness cover, income protection insurance, and whole of life insurance including guaranteed acceptance over 50s plans.
+Pure protection products are designed to help an individual, and/or their dependents, with existing financial commitments or lifestyle adaptations if the policyholder dies or becomes incapacitated, injured or infirm.
+They include term assurance, critical illness cover, income protection insurance, and whole of life insurance including both underwritten whole of life insurance and guaranteed acceptance over 50s plans.

-The main distribution channel for pure protection products is via intermediaries.
-Distributing via intermediaries can be a cost-effective way for an insurer to reach consumers, while consumers can benefit from intermediaries’ expertise and access to the market.
+The main distribution channel for pure protection products is through intermediaries, both on advised and non-advised bases.
+This approach can be cost-effective for insurers and allows consumers to benefit from intermediaries’ expertise and market access.

 Rationale for the proposed market study